DonIsaac/Lumen/README.md

 - __make build__ - Default command.
 Compiles the interpreter.
 This task will fail
 if the required dependencies are not installed.
-- __make install__ - Installs dependencies required for calculation
+- __make install__ - Installs dependencies required for Lumenulation
 - __make run__ - Executes the compiled interpreter
 - __make utop__ - Launches `utop` for testing purposes
 - __make test__ - Runs the tests found in `test/test.ml`